 Budapest is a gem of a city in Hungary, which is more popular as the ‘Paris of the East’.
 Its formerly two cities straddling the river of Danube as Buda and Pest.
 This wonderous city is brimming with stunning architectures, dark history of glorious past, and thermal baths.
 During the World War II, the city got beaten by German troops which just left smouldering piles of rubble when they wake.
-If you walk around the Buda pest today, you will be amazed how the city has risen like a phoenix form ash.
+If you walk around Budapest today, you will be amazed how the city has risen like a phoenix from ashes.
 Hungarians has played a very important role in shaping the city into one of best tourist attractions in the world.
 So, if you are planning to tour suburb of Buda or the dynamic side of the Pest.
 Here’s your top 6 tips to plan your Budapest itinerary.

 Best time to visit Budapest